Data Projects

 Tools used:

-- Python, pandas, scikit-learn, XGBoost, Podman, matplotlib, Flask, pandera, email, Click, Make, regex
+- Python, pandas, scikit-learn, XGBoost, matplotlib, Flask, pandera, email, Click, Make, regex

 linreg_ally